Creating a Landscape Markers Ecosystem

 Explore

 Your Ecosystem is now ready for you to dig into!
 If you want to change your filters, select Edit Filters from the top left.
-If you want to revisit the Ecosystem, select the save icon on the right, next to the New Ecosystem button.
+If you want to revisit the Ecosystem, select the save icon on the right, next to the New Ecosystem button, or click the pencil icon next to the auto-generated name.